kojuba/Docs/Social_Network_Heatmap.md

 In contrast, if you see a large RED circle, this represents a significant absense of refference for this dimension.
 It would mean that while a person is very integrated into the company, they are not relied opon for information.
 It is likely that they contribute to the company in other ways.

 This highlights an important point.
 By nature, some people will be VERY integrated in an organization and others may barely have a presense.
 This difference is influenced by at least 5 factors:
-(1) an employee's time in the company
+1. an employee's time in the company
-(2) how may hours a person works per week
+1. how may hours a person works per week
-(3) a person's level of authority
+1. a person's level of authority
-(4) the size of the team they are asigned to
+1. the size of the team they are asigned to
-(5) how extroverted a person is
+1. how extroverted a person is

 If we want to understand the unique characteristics of individual employees in a way where we can compare them to each other, (and not penalize a person for factors outside thier control), we must extract the effect of overall social integration from the scoring system.
 Therefore, Relative Refference Scores can be viewed as the difference between a person's expected degree of reference and actual degree of reference for a particular variable.

 ### Settings
+The default settings use the "Proximity Network" as the mode and the "Information" attribute as the nodal property.
 There are 2 different networks types that can be visualized and 13 different attributes that can be displayed over the network.
 The different variables are described in below.

-The default settings use the "Proximity Network" as the mode and the "Information" attribute as the nodal property.
-There are two different network configurations that can be displayed.

 ### Network Types (Mode Drop-Down)
 ```
 PROXIMITY NETWORK